Petri-Ku/PythonPractice-ProjectManager/readme.md

 -tkinter ui

--missing functionality: in progress and done buttons
+-missing functionality: when looking at done projects: selectin project gives wrong text on top and doesn't show tasks in project.